thehellahub/Pandas_CS205/README.md

 Instructions for installing git are available for Mac OS

-Instructions for how to use git are also available
+Universal instructions for how to use git are also available

 The data sets are in Comma Separated Value (.CSV) format, a picture of the overall data schema is available as well.